apache/hawq-docs/resourcemgmt/ResourceQueues.md

 **Enforcing Limits on Resources**

 You can configure HAWQ to enforce limits on resource usage by setting memory and CPU usage limits on both segments and resource queues.
 See [Configuring Segment Resource Capacity](ConfigureResourceManagement.html) and [Creating Resource Queues](ResourceQueues.html).
+For some best practices on designing and using resource queues in HAWQ, see [Best Practices for Managing Resources](/200/hawq/bestpractices/managing_resources_bestpractices.html).

 For a high-level overview of how resource management works in HAWQ, see [Managing Resources](HAWQResourceManagement.html).